walmart exchange policy

 ✦ Erase data from devices like phones or laptops before handing them over.

-Without receipt or order number, you can show a government issued ID for a store lookup, but you will likely get store credit instead of a refund to your original payment method.
+With a no-receipt return, you can show a government-issued ID for a store lookup, but you will likely get store credit instead of a refund to your original payment method.
+Walmart also tracks receipt-free returns by ID, so there is a limit before the system starts declining them.

-Gas powered tools must have their fluids drained before returning.
-For health products, the seal must be unopened.
+Gas-powered tools must have their fluids drained before returning.
+For health and beauty products, the seal usually needs to be unopened.

-Exchanging an item at Walmart in-store is pretty easy.
-Here are the steps to help you get it done quickly.
+Exchanging in store is quick.
+Here are the steps to get it done.

 Process